psychemedia/island-storynotes/hideaway-smuggler.md

 The law they took in their own hands
 The wrong had now been righted

-So if you dine at the hideawy,
+So if you dine at the hideaway,
 Ask the waitress or the waiter
 To relate to you the smuggler's tale
 Of Tailor the loathsome traitor